Ethax22/SecureOps/CONFIGURATION_SUMMARY.md

 - ✅ `local.properties` (auto-generated, in .gitignore)
 - ✅ Jenkins `localhost:8080` (dynamic, user-configured)
 - ✅ RunAnywhere fallback code (works perfectly)
-- ✅ TODO comments in RunAnywhereManager (intentional for stability)
+- ✅ RunAnywhere SDK code is uncommented and ready for API key
 - ✅ FCM token TODO (only if you have backend)

 ---